 Goal Actions Timing Municipality can do more to highlight the current state of developments.
-With approximately 1,100 units in various stages of development, communication of this using a map, signage, etc. can help counter a negative narrative and inspire the population Immediate 2.3 Communicate development The timelines for development proposals and processes can be extensive.
+With approximately 1,100 units in various stages of development, communication of this using a map, signage, etc. can help counter a negative narrative and inspire the population.
+Immediate 2.3 Communicate development progress internally and externally The timelines for development proposals and processes can be extensive.
 Convene an internal staff working group that meets regularly to provide updates on the status of large development proposals, applications and milestones.
-Short progress Provide public updates via website, social media and newsletter Short internally and externally as developments hit major milestones Consider the creation of a communications position through the organizational review process to support economic development, administration and tourism-related communications Short Promotional campaign highlighting the diversity of the community and featuring profiles of diverse business owner/operators Medium 2.4 Ensure a Create an organization-wide CRM database to track investment inquiries and developer interactions across departments to ensure there is shared information Develop a lead handling protocol to ensure all investment leads are channeled to the same person regardless of which department they originate from and a development resource and the there are provide the same person.
-MediumMedium business-first service delivery standard guide that can be shared All future promotional materials and tools must be available online and readily available either as the user is browsing alone or on the phone with the development officer.
-MediumShort Prepare a land-use planning, zoning and building overview communication so that all staff have a general understanding of the process Develop a priority path or express review process for SnortMedium applications that meet a minimum investment threshold 2.5 Workforce Attraction and Retention Use the Four County Labour Market planning board and Bruce County data and information to develop a workforce attraction strategy to understand current and anticipated workforce needs Promote local training and skills development programs to retain youth Develop a newcomer package to help new workers and their families to Kincardine to successfully integrate into the community ShortMediumShort
+Provide public updates via website, social media and newsletter as developments hit major milestones.
+Consider the creation of a communications position through the organizational review process to support economic development, administration and tourism-related communications.
+Promotional campaign highlighting the diversity of the community and featuring profiles of diverse business ShortShortShortMedium 2.4 Ensure a business-first service delivery standard Oreate an organization-wide CRM database to track investment inquiries and developer interactions across departments to ensure there is shared information.
+Develop a lead handling protocol to ensure all investment leads are channeled to the same person regardless of which department they originate from and a development resource guide that can be shared.
+All future promotional materials and tools must be available online and readily available either as the user is browsing alone or on the phone with the development officer.
+Prepare a land-use planning, zoning and building overview communication so that all staff have a general understanding of the process.
+Develop a priority path or express review process for applications that meet a minimum investment threshold.
+MediumMediumMediumShortMedium 2.5 Workforce Attraction and Retention Use the Four County Labour Market planning board and Bruce County data and information to develop a workforce attraction strategy to understand current and anticipated workforce need.
+Promote local training and skills development programs to retain youth.
+Develop a newcomer package to help new workers and their families to Kincardine to successfully integrate into the community.
+ShortMediumShort